rungalileo/docs-official/.github/CONTRIBUTING.md

   - Use code snippets instead of code screenshots
 - When numbering lists, use `1.` for all list items.
 Markdown renderers will render this correctly as a numbered list, and it makes it easier to add items in the middle without renumbering.
 - When creating code blocks, use the correct type (e.g. `python`, `typescript`, `bash`, `json`).
 If this is code or a terminal command, ensure that it can be copied and run, and contains no extra output or terminal indicators.
+- When using code blocks, mintlify has space for about 85 columns before it scrolls.
+Keep lines below this to make all the text visible on screen without the reader having to continuously scroll.
+- Always use links to the root of the repo, never using the docs URL.
+Although relative links do work, the broken link detector will flag them.